chimezie5/chimezie5/README.md

 - 👋 Hi, I’m @Chimezie_Akpuda
 - 👀 I’m interested in cloud computing and project management
 - 🌱 I’m currently learning Azure, .NET, Python, BASH, and PowerShell
-- 💞️ I’m looking to collaborate on repositories for process improvement in Azure busienss environments
+- 💞️ I’m looking to collaborate on repositories for process improvement in Azure business environments
 - 📫 How to reach me at akpudac@yahoo.com

 <!---